 Informal FallacyTaxonomy: Logical Fallacy > Informal Fallacy

 As a logical fallacy, Informal Fallacy is the most general fallacy committed by arguments that are fallacious for informal reasons.
 However, a given fallacious argument would be classified as an Informal Fallacy only if it could not be given a more specific classification.
-For this reason, there is no Example of Informal Fallacy given; instead, see the Examples under the Subfallacies, below.
+For this reason, there is no Example of Informal Fallacy given; instead, see the Examples under the Subfallacies, above.

 - Dialectical: "Dialectic" refers to reasoning that occurs in a dialogue or debate between two or more people.
 So, a "dialectical" fallacy is one in which dialogue plays an essential role.
-The most prominent such fallacy is the straw man fallacy: In a straw man argument, the arguer misrepresents the argument of another participant in the dialogue.
+The most prominent such fallacy is the straw man fallacy: In a straw man argument, the arguer misrepresents the argument or claim of another participant in the dialogue.
 Thus, straw man arguments can only occur within the context of such a debate.

 Example: The Straw Man Fallacy

 - Epistemological: "Epistemology" is the philosophical study of knowledge, so that an "epistemological" fallacy is one in which the nature of knowledge plays an essential role.
 For instance, circular arguments are technically valid―that is, if their premisses are true then their conclusions must also be true.
 However, as should be obvious, circular reasoning cannot advance knowledge, since it ends up in the same place it started.
 Thus, circular reasoning commits an epistemological fallacy.